haileys/tangara-companion/README.md

 ### Tips

-* If you're adding new svg assets or anything styled with particular colours, check that it looks good in both light and dark modes!
+* If you're adding new SVG assets or anything styled with particular colours, check that it looks good in both light and dark modes!
 Use the environment variables `ADW_DEBUG_COLOR_SCHEME=prefer-dark` and `ADW_DEBUG_COLOR_SCHEME=prefer-light`.

 ## Building